 There are an ever-increasing number of named professorships from professorships named for donors, named chairs and University professorships like Regents professorships and Willa Cather and Charles Bessey professorships.
 In general, it is thought that as a matter of respect for the professor earning a named professorship that his/her full, named professorship be listed as an identifier for the professor.
 An exception should be considered in brochures or other copy where a long title will appear awkward or tedious.
 Writers should consider using the named professorship/title on a second or subsequent reference to avoid a cumbersome identifier.

 Biology professor emeritus Paul Johnsgard was honored at a wildlife federation meeting Thursday.

-Johnsgard, foundation professor of biological sciences emeritus at UNL ...
+Johnsgard, foundation professor of biological sciences emeritus at Nebraska ...

 Wheeler Winston Dixon, Adele Hall Professor of English

 Edmund W. Kitch is the Harvey and Susan Perlman Alumni Visiting Professor of Law

 If you intend to name professorships and chairs for faculty, double-check to see if others included also have a named professorship.
 In general, faculty themselves are the most informed source about their official, proper university title.